swiftlang/swift-evolution/proposals/0391-package-registry-publish.md

 [more work needs to be done](#local-signing-identity-checks) before it can be so.
 As such, SwiftPM continues to trust the registry to provide authentic packages and accurate information about the signature status of the package.

-### Package release metadata signing

-Package release metadata submitted as `package-metadata.json` in a [signed package](#package-signing) is considered signed and not modifiable.
-Otherwise, the registry server may override the metadata and/or allow it to be edited afterwards.
-It is recommended that package authors use `package-metadata.json` to submit metadata if this method and package signing are supported by the registry.

 ### Privacy implications of certificate revocation check